openhab/openhab1-addons/bundles/binding/org.openhab.binding.hue/Readme.txt

-Thsi provides Binduiings for Philips hue.
+This provides Binduiings for Philips hue.

 Integrating tap switches: